An0nym0usAng3l/An0nym0usAng3l/README.md

 I am a positive, enthusiastic and competent Freelancer who specializes in Blockchain and Web Development.
 Over the years, i have built up a diverse range of skills, qualities and attributes that guarantee I will perform highly in any role pertaining to my expertise.

-In my 7 years of experience in Web development and 2 years in Blockchain technology, I have contributed to dozens of projects and  I've honed my analytical thinking, collaboration skills and my skills in the following programming languages, technologies and tools:
+In my 7 years of experience in Web development and 2 years in Blockchain technology, I have contributed to dozens of projects and  I've honed my analytical skills, collaboration skills and my skills in the following programming languages, technologies and tools:

 - Programming languages